kodansha/piano-sdk-for-nodejs/README.md

-# Piano SDK for Node.js
+# Piano (The digital business platform) SDK for Node.js

 ## Overview

 This is an unofficial SDK for [Piano API](https://docs.piano.io/api/).
 So please do not contact Piano support with questions or concerns about this SDK.
 For any issues, please make an issue on GitHub.

-Note: This project is still incomplete and experimental.
-Please do not use it on production.
+Note: This package is incomplete and experimental.
+It supports only a few APIs for the moment.
+Please use it with the utmost care and attention.

 ## Installation